All Episodes

 But I know what they think they're up against.

-They got the first black president, uh independence.
+They got the first black president, independents.

-See, it's easy to go after Newt or Romney, because they're conservatives, and everybody hates conservatives anyway.
+See, it's easy to go after Newt or Romney because they're conservatives and everybody hates conservatives anyway.

-But we can't go after poor old Barack that way, because he's a minority and all this other.
+But we can't go after poor old Barack that way because he's a minority and all this other.

 Anyway, let's go back to the phones.

-This is uh Todd in DeVernon, Illinois.
+This is Todd in DeVernon, Illinois.

 Great to have you on the program.